Why choose a ‘no-smartphone-on-site’ policy for your school?

 Managing the daily routines of pouch or locker enforcement places a recurring burden on staff and eats into tutor/form time or classroom time, even with the most streamlined of processes.

-The daily grind of enforcement and evasion can undermine staff confidence that the policy is actually working.
+The daily grind of enforcement and evasion can undermine staff confidence in the policy.

 Transport to and from school Some bus ticketing apps offer cheaper fares via smartphone.
 This is a legitimate concern and is worth addressing directly with providers to ensure affordable non-digital alternatives remain available.
 Further guidance, and solutions, can be found here.